dirkNlerxst/ReaScript-Band/README.md

 # ReaScript-Band
 ReaScripts for automating Rock Band Customs.
 These are intended to aid with the authoring process and are not meant as a full replacement to authoring.
 You may still need to go in to make your own changes to ensure accuracy and finer artistic details are preserved.

-Full Disclosure: these scripts are being written by ChatGPT but I am trying my best to vet them and ensure the logic is sound.
-If you notice any problems please let me know.
-I know a little bit of Lua but am not a strong coder by any means.
+Full Disclosure: some of these scripts were aided by Claude.ai, but I am trying my best to vet them and ensure the logic is sound.
+I am still learning my way around lua.
 If efficiency or logic can be improved upon, please fork and make a pull request :)

 While all scripts are built to have UNDO functionality, it may be wise to backup your MIDI/RPP data before using.